 - require any relevant books, papers or other documents to be produced

 - make a decision on the matter if either side fails to attend without a good reason.

-At the end of the meeting, after having heard all the facts, the Authority member is usually required to give their decision orally, or to give an oral indication of their initial (“preliminary”) findings.
+At the end of the meeting, after having heard all the facts, the ERA member is usually required to give their decision orally, or to give an oral indication of their initial (“preliminary”) findings.
 If they give an oral decision at the meeting, they must usually give a written decision within one month.
 If they give only an oral indication of their preliminary findings, they must usually give a written decision within three months.

 Note: The decision of the Employment Relations Authority is enforceable in the same way as a court order.

 Do I need a lawyer to represent me at an investigation meeting?

 Not necessarily.
 You can choose to represent yourself or to be represented by someone else.
 Your representative doesn’t have to be a lawyer – it could also be a union representative or a bargaining agent.

 Note: Legal Aid may be available for cases before the ERA (see: “Family/civil Legal Aid”).